 Workout where your target audience is.

 Which social platforms they’re mostly hanging around on, and which are giving you the best possible traffic and ROI, and dominate those platforms, like a boss.

 Once you figure out where your target audience is, create an effective content schedule, grow your fan base, share content that’s both useful and content that will promote further engagement.

 To help you get the most from your social media promo campaigns, I’ve created a useful series of printable social media planners that comes with my blog traffic strategy guide.
 Be sure to download it and make good use of it here.

 Here are some recommended tools you can use to help you make your social media marketing work.

 - SocialWarfare (Install this amazing plugin on your blog)

 - Kred (Social influence score)

-If you’re just starting out and want to get more traffic, more readers, subscribers and even buyers to your blog, I hope that reading through these five tips in this post has been more than helpful.
+If you’re just starting out and want to get more views on your posts, more readers, subscribers and even buyers to your blog, I hope that reading through these five tips above have been more than helpful.

 Take one of these tactics and make it really work for you before moving onto the next, I’d love to hear what results you get from them.